ietf-wg-acme/acme/draft-ietf-acme-acme.md

 type (required, string):
 : The type of challenge encoded in the object.

-uri (required, string):
+url (required, string):
-: The URI to which a response can be posted.
+: The URL to which a response can be posted.

 status (required, string):
 : The status of this authorization.
 Possible values are: "pending", "valid",